National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Start Supplemental Information

-The EFP applicants have not proposed a specific list of participating vessels, but rather are proposing that NMFS publish a public notice to gauge interest from limited entry groundfish midwater and bottom trawl vessels.
-Depending on the amount of interest and where vessels indicate interest in fishing, NMFS may need to limit participation by time and area to mitigate potential impacts.
+The EFP applicants have not proposed a specific list of participating vessels, but consistent with previous years, are proposing that NMFS publish a public notice to gauge interest from limited entry groundfish midwater and bottom trawl vessels.
+Depending on the amount of interest and where vessels may be fishing, NMFS may need to limit participation by time and area to mitigate potential impacts.

-After publication of this document in the Federal Register, NMFS may approve and issue the EFP after the close of the public comment period.
-NMFS will consider comments submitted, as well as the Council's discussion at their September 2019 meeting, in deciding whether to approve the application as requested.
+After publication of this document in the Federal Register, NMFS may approve and issue permits for the EFP project after the close of the public comment period.
+NMFS will consider comments submitted in deciding whether to approve the application as requested.
 NMFS may approve the application in its entirety or may make any alterations needed to achieve the goals of the EFP.

 End Supplemental Information